 The campus is in full operation during the summer, populated by students and faculty from a variety of programs.
 The university continues to have outstanding, innovative educational programs extending beyond regular involvement with its degree candidates.
-Six such programs are offered during the summer for high school students: the Pre-College Programs in the Fine Arts (Architecture, Art, Drama and Music), the Advanced Placement Early Action Program and the Summer Academy for Mathematics and Science.
+Six such programs are offered during the summer for high school students: the Pre-College Programs in the Fine Arts (Architecture, Art & Design, Drama and Music), the Advanced Placement Early Action Program and the Summer Academy for Mathematics and Science.
 Three sessions of summer school are held for college students who wish to make up or advance their degree program studies.
 Every service and support organization is available to summer students: the Computer Center, the Health Center, the Counseling Center, the libraries, the Office of Admission, the Career Center, Student Activities, etc.

 Back To Top

 Summer Pre-College Programs for High School Students